 Immediate drop in latency from 900 milliseconds to 30 milliseconds for local content;

 Increased e-commerce activities, leading to reduction of cash transactions;

 Serve as the central point for connecting Higher Educational Institutions (HEIs) towards the development of National Research and Educational Network (NREN);

 Local hosting (of internet content) businesses will bring more revenue opportunities to ISPs, and facilitate rapid increase in local content creation and hosting at lower cost with the attendant local skills development, employment generation and entrepreneurship;

 Eventually the cost of Internet would be within the reach of the average person and then to the low-end markets at the remotest parts of rural Nigeria, thereby mitigating digital divide within the country.

-To be a leading IXP in Africa by the year 2015 and a one stop company to service and content providers across Nigeria
+To be the leading IXP in Africa and to be the one stop peering point for service and content providers

 To provide a national core infrastructure that facilitates internet operations in Nigeria and to localise traffic as well as reduce local internet routing cost.